Understanding Carbon Credits

 Add-on Standards

-[1] The terms “standard” or “registry” are sometimes used when referring to offset programs.
-However, a comprehensive carbon offset program will consist of more than just a standard and a registry.
+[1] The terms “standard” or “registry” are sometimes used when referring to crediting programs.
+However, a comprehensive carbon crediting program will consist of more than just a standard and a registry.